70/0006-M - FUNDAMENTALS OF COMPUTER SCIENCE

 Ability to apply knowledge and understanding: the student will become able to understand the organization and the behavior of modern information systems, to develop algorithms for solving problems of medium complexity and to encode them using the Python language.

 Making judgments: the student will be able to assess the adequacy of information technology tools in a professional environment, the data structures and approaches to their use for solving data processing problems.

 Communication skills: the student will be able to interact with computer specialists on the basic organization of a modern information system, and to describe the procedures for solving problems of data processing.

 Ability to learn independently: the student will be able to learn advanced methods and new programming languages, appliying in a flexible way the basic concepts provided in the course.

 Computer architecture (basic notions)

 Logical organization of computers and operating principles: the Von Neumann architecture.
 Von Neumann architecture components: CPU, memory, peripheral I/O, system bus.
 Mechanism of program execution.
-Evolution of the Von Neumann architecture: memory hierarchy, pipelining, CISC and RISC architectures, multi-core and multi-processor architectures.
+Evolution of the Von Neumann architecture.

 Binary encoding of information (basic notions)

 The concept of information encoding.
 Encoding of numerical information: integer (unsigned, sign and value, two's complement) and real numbers (fixed-point and floating point).
 Notes on encoding of further non-numerical information (eg, sounds and images).